prebid/prebid.github.io/faq/prebid-server-faq.md

 + [Prebid Server - Java](https://github.com/rubicon-project/prebid-server-java)

-Both versions are live in production, and they are kept identical in external APIs and quite close in functionality.
+Both versions are live in production, and they are kept identical in external APIs and reasonably close in functionality.
 See [https://github.com/rubicon-project/prebid-server-java/blob/master/docs/differenceBetweenPBSGo-and-Java.md](https://github.com/rubicon-project/prebid-server-java/blob/master/docs/differenceBetweenPBSGo-and-Java.md) for the list of differences.

-There are no plans at this point to stop development on either version.
+For demand partners, we recommend building new bid adapters in Go - the team will port it to Java for you within a couple of months.

+For those looking to host a Prebid Server:
+- If you plan to use long-form video, we recommend the Go version of the server.
+- Look over the features and see if there's any important to you.
+- Otherwise, just choose the language you're most comfortable with.

 ## How can I use Prebid Server in a mobile app post-bid scenario?